 7.2.1.
-Composition of the Appeals Committee: All appeals against the ruling of Tournament Directors shall be dealt with by an Appeals Committee appointed by the EBL.
+Composition of the Appeals Committee:

+All appeals against the ruling of Tournament Directors shall be dealt with by an Appeals Committee constituted by members appointed by the EBL President..
 The Chairman of the EBL Youth Committee and the Chairman of the Tournament Appeals Committee may, before the commencement of or during the tournament, appoint additional members of the Appeals Committee who shall have full voting powers.

 The President of the EBL is automatically a member of the Appeals Committee.

 Three members of the Appeals Committee form a quorum.
 Any member of the Appeals Committee whose national team is concerned shall abstain from taking part.

+7.2.2.
+Investigations:

-- 7.2.2.
-Investigations: The Appeals Committee may at its discretion investigate any matter touching upon or arising out of the Laws or these Rules, which may arise during the course of the Championships, irrespective of the way in which such a matter has been brought to its attention, either by way of an appeal against a Tournament Director's ruling or on its own initiative or otherwise howsoever. - 7.2.3.
-Judgement: The Appeals Committee, also acting as the National Authority as referred to in Law 93C, shall have the power to determine all facts and decide all questions of Law, whether under the Laws or these Rules, arising from any appeal or investigation and its findings and decisions will be final.
+The Appeals Committee may at its discretion investigate any matter touching upon or arising out of the Laws or these Rules, which may arise during the course of the Championships, irrespective of the way in which such a matter has been brought to its attention, either by way of an appeal against a Tournament Director's ruling or on its own initiative or otherwise howsoever.

+7.2.3.
+Judgement: